duke-mai/dotfiles/README.md

 # Introduction

-The `install` and `postinstall` script will install Python + Linux packages, and configuration files (dotfiles) necessary to get the show on the road.
+The `install` scirpt installs Python + Linux packages, and configuration files (dotfiles) necessary to get the show on the road.

 Requirements: